-- 1. Always pray before you come to wcrship God. - 2.
-Come ahead of time and spend a few minutes in quiet meditation. - 3.
-Come to worship God.
-Remember that worship is not to amuse or entertain, but to honor God and Christ - 4.
+- I. Always pray before you come to worship God. - Come ahead of time and spend a few minutes in quiet meditation. - Come to worship God.
+Remember that worship is not to amuse or entertain, but to honor God and Christ. - 4.
 Come expecting to enjoy the service and to receive a blessing. - 5.
 Enter enthusiastically into every part of the worship, sing from the heart, pray, study, listen, give.
 Be a worshipper, not a spectator.

-6. When worshipping, forget the faults of others there and think of your own imperfections.
+- When worshipping, forget the faults of others there and think of your own imperfections.
 Confess your sins and forget the sins of others.
-Seek forgiveness.
-7. Give the preacher a sympathetic hearing, and pray for his success and power in the Word.
-Do not allow anything to detract you from getting his lesson.

-- soul.
-Feast upon it.
+Seek forgiveness. - Give the preacher a sympathetic hearing, and pray for his success and power in the Word.
+Do not allow anything to detract you from getting his lesson. - 8.
+When listening, remember it is God's word you are listening to and listening for.
+It is manna to your soul.
+Feast upon it. - When the service is over, be warm and friendly to those about you.
+Notice the stranger, and make him feel welcome.
+He came because his soul was hungry.
 Encourage him.